 Broken Arm Treatment Can Include Casts, Therapy, and Surgery

 A broken arm can debilitate and inconvenience your everyday life, hindering your performance at work, at school, and around the home.
-At his Austin, TX, practice, Dr. Gregg A. Vagner can treat various types of breaks, including damage to the ulna, radius, and humerus.
+At his Austin, TX, practice, Dr. Gregg A. Vagner, M.D. can treat various types of breaks, including damage to the ulna, radius, and humerus.
 He provides both surgical and nonsurgical broken arm treatment.
 The right option for you will depend on the extent of the damage.

 To determine the most appropriate protocol, he will conduct a complete exam.
 In addition to taking x-rays, he will also asses your arm movements and look for any damage to the soft tissues.
 Dr. Vagner takes a conservative approach and will never recommend avoidable surgery.
 At the same time, he is committed to restoring your mobility and quality of life.